fnaumenko/isChIP/README.md

 specifies a pattern of the read quality values in FQ and SAM output.
 Parameter `name` is a name of a plain text file containing at least one line encoding the quality values for the sequence as described in [FastQ](https://en.wikipedia.org/wiki/FASTQ_format) specification.<br>
-If the length of line is less then read length, then the rest of pattern is filed by value defined by `--rd-ql` option.<br>
+If the length of line is less then read’s actual (fixed or variable) length, then the rest of pattern is filed by value defined by `--rd-ql` option.<br>
-If the length of line is more then read length, then the rest of line is ignored.<br>
+Only the first uncomment line is taken into account.<br>
-The lines starting with the character '#' are ignored.<br>
+Сomment lines are lines starting with the character '#'.<br>
-The second and all the following encoding lines are ignored as well.

-`-rd-map-ql <int>`<br>
+`-rd-ql-map <int>`<br>
 provides a read mapping quality in SAM and BED output (in the last case it is also called 'score').<br>
 Range: 0-255<br>
 Default: 255

-`-f|--format <FQ,BED,SAM,WIG,FREQ>`<br>
+`-f|--format <FQ,BED,SAM,BG,FDENS,RDENS,FDIST,RDIST>`<br>
 specifies output file formats.<br>
 Value `FQ` forces to output the sequence.
 In paired-end mode two [FQ](https://en.wikipedia.org/wiki/FASTQ_format) files are generated, with suffixes ‘_1’ and ‘_2’.<br>
 Unsorted [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) files represent the immediate (direct) precise alignment.
 They are useful for the peak-callers benchmarking because make mapping stage unnecessary.
 `SAM` format is indispensable for aligner validation as a control test.<br>
-Ordered `WIG` file represents coverage in [BedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) format.
+Ordered `BG` file represents coverage in [BedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) format with the WIG extension.
 In contrast to the utilities that restore the coverage by extending the read to the average fragment length (such as [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html), [deepTools bamCoverage](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html), [peakranger wigpe](http://ranger.sourceforge.net/manual1.18.html)), **isChIP** produces an actual coverage.
-It is also possible to generate one WIG file per strand (`-x|--strand` option).
 The difference can be observed in the ![figure](https://github.com/fnaumenko/isChIP/tree/master/pict/formal-actual_coverage_legend.png).<br>
+It is also possible to generate one BedGraph file per strand (`-x|--strand` option).<br>
+`FDENS,RDENS` represent the densities of fragments and reads, respectively, in WIG format with span = 1.
+Unlike coverage, each fragment/read is represented by one point.
+For fragments this point is the center, for reads it is the 5’ position.
+This view can be useful in some cases, such as ChIP-exo.
+Files have the *fdens.wig*/*rdens.wig* extension.<br>
-`FREQ` is a conditional format to control the output fragment frequency distribution de facto.
+`FDIST/RDIST` is a conditional format to control the output fragment/read frequency distribution de facto.
-This is a plain text file with an extension .freq (.freq.txt in Windows), representing the obtained distribution as a list of pairs \<fragment length\>\<number of repetitions\>.
+This is a plain text file with an extension *fdens*/*rdens* (*fdens.txt*/*fdens.txt* in Windows), representing the obtained distribution as a list of pairs \<fragment length\>\<number of repetitions\>.
 Such a presentation can be visualized as a graph, for example, in Excel.<br>
+In addition, the header of the file displays the initial distribution parameters, and parameters restored by points de facto.<br>
 Any formats can be set in any order.<br>
 Default: `FQ`